mostali/maven-manager/README.md

 # Maven Console Application

-Allowed console menu from choice execute Maven operation `clean test install package assembly  eclipse_clean, eclipse_eclipse` from folder with projects.
+Provides console menu to select Maven operation to be executed from the development folder.